Skip to Content

 Molds grow in moist environments where food sources, such as cardboard or paper, are present.
 A musty odor is frequently produced by mold, and for most people, this is the first indication.
 There are numerous types of mold, the majority of which are unsightly but not particularly hazardous to humans.
 Black mold, or Stachybotrys, on the other hand, can be poisonous.
 In extreme cases, it may cause anaphylactic shock, respiratory distress, and allergic reactions.

 The good news is that it’s relatively simple to stop mold from growing in a rental property.
-Mold can be prevented from growing on your property by simply running exhaust fans in steamy bathrooms, opening the windows, or installing a dehumidifier in the basement.
+Mold can be prevented from growing on your property by simply running exhaust fans in steamy bathrooms, opening windows, or installing a dehumidifier in the basement.
 Don’t forget to inform and warn your tenants about the dangers of mold.
 Furthermore, you should conduct routine mold inspections of your home.
 If the worst should happen and you discover black mold, it’s critical to call in a professional right away who can remove it safely and address the source of the moisture that initially caused the mold.

 Asbestos